simeonnnabue/create-VM/README.md

 - For image we will use Windows 10 Pro
-- For size, select Standard D2as_v4
+- For size, select Standard 2 vcpus, 8GiB memory
 * You will then need to make a username and password
-- For username, we will use labuser
-- Create your own password
 * Click the box under licensing and finally click Review + Create